ming-hai/ice-builder-visualstudio/README.md

 See [Customizing the Slice to C# Compilation](https://github.com/zeroc-ice/ice-builder-msbuild/blob/master/README.md#customizing-the-slice-to-c-compilation-1) for a detailed description of these properties.

+## Upgrading Project Files created with a previous Ice Builder

+When you open a solution with projects that reference an old Ice Builder, Ice Builder offers you to convert these projects to the latest format.
+This conversion is required to use the latest Ice Builder; it can take a few minutes and is not reversible.

+## Migration from the Ice add-in

+Ice Builder no longer supports direct migration from the Ice add-in for Visual Studio to Ice Builder.
+The migration from the Ice add-in to Ice Builder is now a two-step process:
+ * Install [Ice Builder 4.3.9](https://github.com/zeroc-ice/ice-builder-visualstudio/releases/tag/v4.3.9) to migrate your projects to Ice Builder
+ * Install the latest Ice Builder to convert your projects (that are now using Ice Builder 4.3.9) to the latest Ice Builder format

 ## Building Ice Builder from Source

 ### Build Requirements